amai-gsu/DeepEn2023/README.md

 | NLP-based   | Natural language question answering | DNN11 | MobileBERT, FP32                  | ✔️    |      |     | ✔️     | 100.7           |
 | Voice-based | Speech recognition          | DNN12| Conv-Actions-Frozen, FP32           |      |      | ✔️   |       | 3.8             |

 ## How to download the datasets
+- Go to our project website: https://amai-gsu.github.io/DeepEn2023/
+- Click "Data"
+- Submit the User Survey
+- After you submit the survey, a download link will appear

 # How to use our pre-trained predictor to estimate the model's energy consumption